 #14.
 Dark matter

 Somewhat similar to dark energy, dark matter also covers a large chunk of the universe and remains quite mysterious to scientists.
-The main difference is that dark matter explains more of how groups of objects in the universe function together.
-Though scientists have a greater understanding of what dark matter isn’t than what it is, a leading theory posits dark matter is made from exotic particles like axions or Weakly Interacting Massive Particles (WIMPS).
+The main difference is that dark matter explains more about how groups of objects in the universe function together.
+Though scientists have a greater understanding of what dark matter isn't than what it is, a leading theory posits dark matter is made from exotic particles like axions or Weakly Interacting Massive Particles (WIMPS).

 #15.
 Doppler shift